Larry Ragland

-Larry Ragland is an American professional offroad racing competitor and 5 time SCORE International Baja 1000 Trophy Truck overall winner.
+Larry Ragland (born December 22, 1943) is an American professional offroad racing competitor and 5 time SCORE International Baja 1000 Trophy Truck overall winner.
 "Lightning" Larry Ragland is the second most winning driver in desert racing's history and a Trophy Truck expert.

 Personal life

 Larry Ragland was born December 22, 1943.
-He had a son named Chad and currently lives in Cave Creek, Ariz.
-His son Chad recently died after a lengthy battle with Leukemia.
+He had a son named Chad who died after a lengthy battle with leukemia.
+Larry currently lives in Cave Creek, Arizona.